Words and terms used in the world of From The Waters.

 A country in the continent of Ephasia known for its love of smoothies.
 Citizens are known as Schmuuish.

-Striker suzerain or High's second in command.
-A tsek-fihd.
+In Aelin this refers to a Striker suzerain or High's second in command.
+Also known as a tsek-fihd.

 Locations across Aelin that contain facilities for emergency services, such as paramedics and the fire service.